Crude oil pollution treatment project

 - “A third spinoff project is looking at a self-‘reproducing’ bacterial-nano-enzyme architecture for novel solution of biofuel production,” he said.

-- Dipanjan Pan, Assistant Professor of Bioengineering (in team photo).His departmental page.His Laboratory for Materials in Medicine page.
+- Dipanjan Pan, Associate Professor of Bioengineering (in team photo).His departmental page.His Laboratory for Materials in Medicine page.
 His Beckman Institute page.

 - B.K.
 Sharma, Senior Research Engineer at the Illinois Sustainable Technology Center (ISTC) (in team photo).
 His ISTC page.

 - John Scott, Senior Analytical Chemist at ISTC (right).
 His ISTC page.

 - Santosh Misra, iSEE Postdoctoral Researcher in Bioengineering (in team photo).
 His departmental page.
 His Laboratory for Materials in Medicine page.
 Read more about Santosh and his work >>>

 - Indu Tripathi, Postdoctoral Visiting Scholar in Bioengineering (in team photo).
 Her Pan Laboratory page.

 - Enrique Daza, M.S.
 Candidate in Bioengineering and M.B.A.
 Candidate (right).
 His departmental page.
 His Laboratory for Materials in Medicine page.
 Read more about Enrique and his work >>>

 - Fatemeh Ostadhossein, M.S.
 Candidate in Bioengineering (in team photo).
 Her Laboratory for Materials in Medicine page.

 - Zhaolu Wang, M.S.
 Candidate in Bioengineering (in team photo).

 Publications & Presentations